taariqnazar/obsidian/MT4007/Slides/Lecture 1 Slide.md

 ---
 ## Reproducibility
 - As a statistician/actuary/mathematician, you will do many analyses.
-- You will write reports.
+- You will write reports. <!-- element class="fragment" -->
-- Using Excel might be tempting(Cut & Paste)
+- Using Excel might be tempting(Cut & Paste) <!-- element class="fragment" -->

 ---

 ## Problems
-- How did you handle missing data (NA/missing values)?
+- How did you handle missing data (NA/missing values)?<!-- element class="fragment" -->
-- How did you transform the data?
+- How did you transform the data?<!-- element class="fragment" -->
-- I don't understand the plot, can you create a table?
+- I don't understand the plot, can you create a table?<!-- element class="fragment" -->
-- Can you reproduce the same result a year later?
+- Can you reproduce the same result a year later?<!-- element class="fragment" -->

 ---

 ## Reproducible data analysis
 -  **Reproducibility**  *is the ability to get the same research results or inferences, based on the raw data and computer programs provided by researchers.* (Wikipedia)
-- You can never guarantee that you are "correct", but you can document what you did
+- You can never guarantee that you are "correct", but you can document what you did <!-- element class="fragment" -->
-- The analysis is reproducible.
+- The analysis is reproducible <!-- element class="fragment" -->

 ---
 ## Reproducible data analysis
 - Everything written in code (No cutting & pasting).
-- Portable (The code must be executable, on another computer).
+- Portable (The code must be executable, on another computer) <!-- element class="fragment" -->
-- Accessible (Others should easily be able to access and reproduce you analysis).
+- Accessible (Others should easily be able to access and reproduce you analysis) <!-- element class="fragment" -->
-- Automated from raw data to report (a button press should be enough to generate the final product).
+- Automated from raw data to report (a button press should be enough to generate the final product) <!-- element class="fragment" -->

 ---
 # Tools for data analysis